 (x) Iron;

 (xi) Lead;

 (xii) Manganese;

 (xiii) Mercury;

 (xiv) PH;

 (xv) Selenium;

 (xvi) Silver;

 (xvii) Sulfates;

 (xviii) Total dissolved solids;

 (xix) Zinc;

-(xx) Beryllium (analysis required only if plant's fuel includes shredded tires);
+(xx) Beryllium (analysis necessary only if plant's fuel includes shredded tires);

-(xxi) Total organic carbon (analysis required only if plant's fuel includes shredded tires); and
+(xxi) Total organic carbon (analysis necessary only if plant's fuel includes shredded tires); and

-(xxii) Additional parameters that may be required to be analyzed at the discretion of the chief.
+(xxii) Additional parameters that may be necessary to be analyzed at the discretion of the chief.

-(5) Water quality and quantity data sufficient to identify seasonal variations shall be submitted with an application for a permit.
+(5) Water quality and quantity data sufficient to identify seasonal variations are to be submitted with an application for a permit.

-(6) The results of water quality analyses and measurements prescribed in this rule shall be reported on a form to be provided by the chief.
+(6) The chief will provide a form on which results of water quality analyses and measurements prescribed in this rule are to be reported.